 Also of interest is that Westminster has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Westminster telecommute to their jobs.
-Overall, about 21.33% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 21.33% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The population of Westminster is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.54% of adults in Westminster have a bachelor's degree or even advanced degree.
+The education level of Westminster citizens is very high relative to the national average among all cities (21.84%): 39.54% of adults in Westminster have a bachelor's degree or even advanced degree.

 The per capita income in Westminster in 2022 was $44,445, which is middle income relative to Vermont, and upper middle income relative to the rest of the US.
 This equates to an annual income of $177,780 for a family of four.
 However, Westminster contains both very wealthy and poor people as well.